NethermindEth/eigenlayer/README.md

-# EigenWiz
+# eigen-wiz

-EigenWiz is a tool to help you install and manage EigenLayer Node Software on a local machine.
+eigen-wiz is a tool to help you install and manage EigenLayer Node Software on a local machine.